-Related party-A partner, associate, officer, member, manager, parent corporation, subsidiary corporation, affiliate or person by or under common control with the applicant, contractor or subcontractor.
+Related party-A partner, associate, officer, director, Limited Liability Company member, Limited Liability Company manager, parent corporation, subsidiary corporation, affiliate or person by or under common control with the applicant, contractor or subcontractor.

 Sedimentation pond- A primary sediment control structure, including, but not limited to, a barrier, dam or excavated depression which [details] detains water runoff to allow sediment to settle out.
 The term does not include secondary sedimentation control structures, such as straw dikes, riprap check dams, mulches, dugouts and other measures that reduce overland flow velocity, reduce runoff volume or trap sediment, to the extent that secondary sedimentation structures drain to a sedimentation pond.